Alxfndz/Alxfndz/README.md

 ### Hi there, I'm Alex! 👋

-#### -🎓📊 I'm an undergraduate Economics student at Florida State Universty.🏹
+#### -🎓📊 I'm an undergraduate Economics student at Florida State Universty graduating Spring '2022

-#### -💻💹 I am passionate about all things Data, Volatility, Sports Analytics and Capital Markets.
+#### -🎓➕ Post graduation I'll be pursuing a masters in Computer Science at Florida International University.

+#### -💻💹 I'm an aspiring quantitative trader with an array of passions including DS/ML, Web Dev,  Capital/FX/Crypto Markets and Mixed Martial Arts.

-#### -📈🧮 Currently pursuing opportunities in Data Science & Finance.
+#### -📈🧮 Currently pursuing opportunities in Data Science & Quant Finance.

 #### Connect with me:
 <a href="https://twitter.com/CTE_Capital">